jerryzhao173985/ai-ml-sdk-for-vulkan/docs/source/cloning.rst

     repo init -u <manifest-url> -g all

-After the repo is initialized, fetch the contents with:
+After the repository is initialized, fetch the contents with:

 .. code-block:: bash